 Bambino Chef – Jersey City

 Located on Newark Avenue in downtown Jersey City, this warm and inviting cooking school offers a variety of programs for kids of all ages.
-Current class options include Vegan Kitchen, Sensory Mini Bambino, and Dinner Club.
-There's also a free, weekly drop-in event called Lunch & Play.
+Current class options include Junior Chef, Master Chef, and Mini Bambino Sensory Play & Cook.
+There's also a summer cooking camp.
 Bambino Chef is a popular choice for kids’ birthday parties, too.

 Classic Thyme Cooking School – Westfield